djl218/java-coding-challenge/README.md

 *  The total number of unique numbers received for this run of the Application.

-*  Example text for #8: Received 50 unique numbers, 2 duplicates.
+*  Sample report: Received 50 unique numbers, 2 duplicates.
 Unique total: 567231

 Finally there is a `Client` class.
 This class was created in order to perform tests on the Server.